Our real estate commission calculator helps you estimate the total amount you'll pay in realtor fees when selling your home.

 Sellers might continue to offer a buyer’s agent commission to remain competitive in the market.
 By covering this cost, sellers can attract more buyers and potentially secure a faster sale at a higher price.

 While buyers may be responsible for paying their agent’s commission in some cases, many sellers still build the cost into the home’s list price.
-Even if the buyer technically pays the commission, the funds might come from the buyer’s mortgage, spreading the cost over many years rather than being an up-front expense.
+Even if the buyer technically pays the commission, the funds might come from the buyer’s mortgage, spreading the cost over many years instead of paying upfront.

 Find the average realtor commission rate by state